 Learn how to configure Dynamic Root Disk (DRD) in HPUX.
-Understand how to clone root disk, view files in it, activate and deactivate DRD disk.
+Understand how to clone root disk, view files in it, activate, and deactivate DRD disk.

-Dynamic Root Disk aka DRD is root disk cloning tool from HP.
-This tool aims to provide system integrity solution at maintenance activities performed on the root disk.
+Dynamic Root Disk aka DRD is a root disk cloning tool from HP.
+This tool aims to provide system integrity solutions at maintenance activities performed on the root disk.
 On DRD cloned disk you can perform any maintenance activity which you planned to do on actual live disk without worrying about disturbing the running system.
 You can activate cloned disk and reboot server which then boots from altered cloned disk.
 If you observe your changes are not perfect, you can re-activate your old live root disk hence getting back to the original state within minutes!

 Proposed normal DRD clone disk life cycle is :